coupergateway/couper-examples/backend-authorization-oauth2/README.md

-# OAuth2 Client Credentials Flow
+# Backend Authorization using OAuth2

 In this example we learn how to configure Couper to automatically request an access token for a third-party API using the OAuth2 client credentials grant.